MakeSchool-Tutorials/SA-2016-Apps-Lectures/P3-Brainstorming/content.md

 ---

 ##Brainstorming problems and solutions
-[This slideshow](https://github.com/MakeSchool-Tutorials/SA-2016-Apps-Lectures/raw/master/P3-Brainstorming/AppsBrainstormingDay1.pdf) will help you brainstorm problems and solutions to those problems.
+[These slides](https://github.com/MakeSchool-Tutorials/SA-2016-Apps-Lectures/raw/master/P3-Brainstorming/AppsBrainstormingDay1.pdf) will help you brainstorm problems and solutions to those problems.

 ##Idea evaluation and creating MVPs
-[This slideshow](https://github.com/MakeSchool-Tutorials/SA-2016-Apps-Lectures/raw/master/P3-Brainstorming/AppsBrainstormingDay2.pdf) tells how to evaluate your idea and create an MVP.
+[These slides](https://github.com/MakeSchool-Tutorials/SA-2016-Apps-Lectures/raw/master/P3-Brainstorming/AppsBrainstormingDay2.pdf) tell you how to evaluate your idea and create an MVP.

 ##Pitches
-[This slideshow](https://github.com/MakeSchool-Tutorials/SA-2016-Apps-Lectures/raw/master/P3-Brainstorming/AppsBrainstormingDay3.pdf) is an activity on creating pitches.
+[These slides](https://github.com/MakeSchool-Tutorials/SA-2016-Apps-Lectures/raw/master/P3-Brainstorming/AppsBrainstormingDay3.pdf) are an activity for creating pitches.